 - Hot desk membership costs $83 for 100 hours per month or unlimited access at $100 per month.

 - Virtual office solutions cost $29 per month.

-WeWork is a well-established co-working space headquartered in New York with offices around the globe and two in Kuala Lumpur.
-Amenities (in selected offices) include wellness rooms, mother’s rooms, common area, pantry and an Architecture materials library, barista bar, and showers.
+WeWork Kuala Lumpur is a well-established co-working space headquartered in New York with offices around the globe and two in Kuala Lumpur.
+Amenities (in selected offices) include wellness rooms, mother’s rooms, a common area, a pantry and an Architecture materials library, a barista bar, and showers.

 Hot desk membership begins at $147 per month.